DFRobot/DFRobot_MAX17043/arduino/DFRobot_MAX17043/readme.md

 ## Installation

-To use this library download the zip file, uncompress it to a folder named DFRobot_MAX17043 in Arduino library.
+To use this library download the zip file, uncomperss it to a folder named DFRobot_MAX17043 in Arduino library.
 ## Methods

 ```C++